 Answer: See the question on testing.
 In addition, the release notes for each update release documents the latest changes included.

 SecurityException messages are described for

 informational and debugging purposes only.
 The actual message

 SecurityExceptions are thrown when a JAR file

 contains one of the manifest attributes and the JAR file itself

 attempted to open sandboxed jar "+ url +" as Trusted-Only attempted to open sandboxed jar "+ url +" as Trusted-LibraryThe following

-SecurityExceptionis thrown when a jar file contains the new
+SecurityExceptionis thrown when a JAR file contains the

 Trusted-Onlymanifest attribute and untrusted components have previously been accessed.